-6.11 Children Missing Education
+6.13 Children Missing Education

 Attendance, absence and exclusions are closely monitored.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and criminal exploitation; this may link to involvement in County Lines.
 The DSL will monitor absence and take appropriate action including notifying the local authority and following local procedures, particularly where children go missing on repeated occasions and/or are missing for periods during the school day.

-6.11.1 EHE- Elective Home Education
+6.13.1 EHE- Elective Home Education